 Pilates takes its name from its founder, Joseph Pilates.
 His new approach to fitness and body conditioning has been practiced and developed since 1920 when Joseph and his wife Clara opened their 'body conditioning gym' in New York City.
 Pilates is a low impact form of exercise, focussing on posture, core strength and mobility.
 In addition to these fundamentals is the method’s holistic and restorative approach, aiming to bring a sense of wellbeing and balance to the body.
 Exercises involve the whole body, with an emphasis on promoting the length and strength of the muscles.
 Health practitioners recommend Pilates as one of the most effective forms of exercise today, benefitting all body types both mentally and physically, and demonstrating how successful the technique is for those suffering pain and structural imbalances.
 Pilates provides a sense of wellbeing and great body awareness – it can benefit everyone, but is particularly helpful for: arthritis, aches and pains, back complaints, fatigue, limited range of movement, and stress.
 It can also help both pre- and post-natal women, as well as supporting the body to rehabilitate after many types of surgery.
 Pilates is complimentary to many lifestyles and supports both physical and mental strength and wellbeing.

 All teachers hold an enhanced dbs and Centre-Point ensures that all teachers maintain up to date safe guarding training.
-Should you wish to see any of our policies, these can be provided on request.
+Guest teachers are also required to hold an enhanced dbs.
+Guest Should you wish to see any of our policies, these can be provided on request.
+Also if you wish to discuss a matter with us, please don't hesitate to get in touch.
 There will always be a first aider present.